For U.S. small businesses, the period from early 2020 through 2022 included unprecedented challenges related to the worldwide Coronavirus pandemic.

 Existing Business Questions

-Will long term effects of the pandemic affect my business?
+Will the pandemic have long term effects on business?

 How will supply chains, work flow, and inventory be affected?